 I've been hearing this term and seeing it pop up on recipes as a low sodium, dairy-free cheese substitute.
 Considering a large portion of my patients struggle with hypertension and other cardiovascular aliments, I have decided to do a little digging into Nutritional Yeast and its benefits related to heart disease.
 What Is Nutritional Yeast?… Continue reading Nutritional Yeast: What Can It Do For Your Heart

 High blood pressure, or hypertension is an epidemic in the Caribbean.
 Caribbean cuisine is traditionally high in sodium resulting from geographical isolation and the need to preserve foods in the hot and humid environment.
 This meant adding salt.
-Today, with the invention of refrigeration we no longer need to heavily salt foods to preserve them.… Continue reading 25 Low Sodium Recipes to Improve Your Blood Pressure
+Today, with the invention of refrigeration we no longer need to heavily salt foods to preserve them.… Continue reading 25 Low Sodium Recipes

 I know waiting till July may seem hard...
 BUT for all you lucky folks I have a sneak peak at Julius "The Chef" Jackson's new cookbook My Modern Caribbean Kitchen that you can try at home today!
 In honor of Cinco De Mayo, I am sharing this delicious Caribbean & Mexican fusion recipe!
 Let me start by… Continue reading Caribbean Quesadilla!
 Sneak Peak from My Modern Caribbean Kitchen by Julius “The Chef” Jackson!